 Step 3: To Divide and Pre-Shape the Bread Dough

-- The Finger Test: Once the dough has doubled in size, dust your index finger with flour and use it to poke the center of the dough.
+• The Finger Test: Once the bread dough has doubled in size, dust your index finger with flour and use it to poke the center of the dough.
 If the hole does not close up when you remove your finger, then the dough is ready for the next step.
 If the dough closes up immediately, then proof the dough a little longer.

-- Using a dough scraper, roughly cut the dough into 10 equal pieces for 10 melon pan.
-Divide the total dough weight by 10 (for 10 melon pan) to determine the target weight of each dough piece (in my case, 46–47 g).
+• Using a dough scraper, roughly cut the dough into 10 equal pieces.
+Divide the total dough weight by 10 to determine the target weight of each piece (46–47 g, in my case).
 Weigh the biggest piece first.
 Pinch off some dough if it‘s heavier than the target weight, then weigh again.
 Repeat until the dough piece reaches the target weight.

-- Repeat with the other dough pieces, pinching off a bit of dough from a larger piece or adding some dough to a smaller piece by stuffing it inside.
+• Repeat with the other dough pieces, pinching off a bit of dough from a larger piece or adding some dough to a smaller piece by stuffing it inside.
 Knead to combine well.
 Pre-shape each dough piece into a nice round ball, pulling from all the sides and tuck the edges into the bottom.
 Place the dough on the palm of your non-dominant hand, and rotate it with your dominant hand, keeping the seam side on the bottom.

-- Rest: Put the dough on a baking sheet lined with parchment paper or a silicone baking mat.
+• Rest: Put the dough on a baking sheet lined with parchment paper or a silicone baking mat.
 Cover the dough with plastic wrap (I use a portable cupcake holder lid) to prevent it from drying.
 Rest the dough for 15 minutes at room temperature.

 Step 4: To Shape the Melon Pan